Refer to the guide Setting up and getting started.

 Expected: Tags shown in the status message.

-.
+Expected: GUI Changes: A dedicated interface section displays a list of employees with both tags remote and full time.
 Status message indicates the number of matched employees.
 Verify that employees with additional tags are also displayed.find-all-tag

 Expected: Error message indicates an invalid command format.Status bar becomes red.find-all-tag t/Nonexistent tag